SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 - A modem brings internet into your house, while a router directs that internet connection to all the computers, tablets, mobile phones and other connected devices you have on hand.

 # Access Point

 - Attaches to a router or modem.

-- It generates the Wi-Fi signal your device attaches to — allowing you connect wireless to the internet.
+- It generates the Wi-Fi signal your device attaches to — allowing you to connect wireless to the internet.

-- **It cannot be a wireless router.** A stand-alone wireless access point will have an Ethernet cable running to the router and convert the wired signal into a wireless one.
-It will not route packets from the local network to anther network or the Internet like a typical router.
+- **It cannot be a wireless router.** A standalone wireless access point will have an Ethernet cable running to the router and convert the wired signal into a wireless one.
+It will not route packets from the local network to another network or the Internet like a typical router.

 - Wireless routers typically have firewalls built-in too, while wireless APs do not.